codingforpleasure/customized-workspace/Ubuntu/useful-resources/pipenv.md

 Description | command
 -------------|-------------
 Install a package|  **pipenv install** &lt;package-name&gt;
-Uninstall a package|  **pipenv uninstall** &lt;package-name&gt;
+Install packages in case you have only `requirements.txt` file available | **pipenv install -r path/to/requirements.txt** Uninstall a package|  **pipenv uninstall** &lt;package-name&gt;
 Generate a lockfile | **pipenv lock**
 Run a given command from the virtualenv, with any arguments forwarded|   **pipenv run python** manage.py runserver